Lower bounds for the circuit size of partially homogeneous polynomials: -weakly elusive polynomial mappings

 \section{$(s,r)$-weakly elusive polynomial mappings}

-In this section we introduce the notion of an $(s,r)$-weakly elusive polynomial mapping (Definition \ref{def:eluh}), which is slightly weaker than the notion of an $(s,r)$-elusive polynomial mapping introduced by Raz (Example \ref{ex:1}), see also Remark \ref{rem:eva}.2 in Section 3 for motivation.
-Then we show how this notion is useful for obtaining lower bounds for the circuit size of a polynomial family of $m$-tuples of homogeneous polynomials (Proposition \ref{prop:eluh}, Corollary \ref{cor:his}).
-The key notion is a polynomial family of $m$-tuples of homogeneous polynomials of equal degree (Definition \ref{def:polf}).
+In this section we introduce the notion of an $(s,r)$-weakly elusive polynomial mapping (Definition \ref{def:eluh}), which is slightly weaker than the notion of an $(s,r)$-elusive polynomial mapping introduced by Raz (Example \ref{ex:1}), see also Remark \ref{rem:eva} in Section 3 for motivation.
+Then we show how this notion is useful for obtaining lower bounds for the circuit size of elements in a polynomial family of $m$-tuples of homogeneous polynomials (Proposition \ref{prop:eluh}, Corollary \ref{cor:his}).
+The key geometric structures here are polynomial families of $m$-tuples of homogeneous polynomials of equal degree (Definition \ref{def:polf}).

 \begin{definition} (cf. \cite[Definition 1.1]{Raz2009}) A polynomial mapping $f: \F^n \to \F^m$ is called {\it $(s,r)$-weakly elusive}, if its image does not belong to the image of any homogeneous polynomial mapping $\Gamma: \F^s \to \F^m$ of degree $r$. \end{definition}